How to Choose an Ophthalmologist, Optometrist or Optician

 As an example, my ophthalmologist diagnosed me with glaucoma and saved me from losing my sight.
 At first he prescribed drops that controlled my eye pressure so that the optic nerve does not die from lack of blood flow.

 Another example of an issue that requires the attention of an Ophthalmologist is if you ever suddenly have flashes and a lot of floaters.
 You need to get that checked fast.
-It could be a minor issue such as a detachment of the vitreous , the fluid in the eye.
-Or it can be more serious, such as a detachment of the retina, and that needs immediate attention.
+It could be a minor issue such as a detachment of the vitreous2, the fluid in the eye.
+However, it can be more serious—such as a detachment of the retina, and that needs immediate attention.